Lyr-7D1h/lssg/examples/lyrx/art.md

 # Art

 Having a creative outlet keeps me sane and motivated.
 Anything I find worthwhile to show I'll put here.
-This will be mostly generative art.
+This will be mostly algorithmic art.

 <links grid>
 [